Varo Bank Review

 With a high-functioning mobile platform and top-tier customer service, there’s plenty to like.

-What’s more, Varo’s financial products are available to anyone, even to those with a less than perfect credit history.
+Moreover, Varo’s financial products are available to anyone, even those with a less-than-perfect credit history.

-It could also be used as a supplemental account for those comfortable spreading their savings between multiple banks.
+You could also use it as a supplemental account for those comfortable spreading their savings between multiple banks.

 For now, that’s a wrap on Varo Bank.
 Here’s to the next step of finding the best bank to work for you and your personal finance goals.